SurferAdmin/freqstart/README.md

 # FREQSTART v1.0.3

 `v1.0.3`
-* Fixed and improved user add to group routine for sudo and docker
+* Fixed and improved user add to group routine for sudo and docker (Thanks: lsiem)
 * Improved reset routine to remove crontab and autoupdate file
 * Set autoupdate for compose to every 6 hours an 3 minutes to give strategy as much time as possible (Thanks: ECO)
 * Simplified server time sync validation